This form of mental exercise may cut dementia risk for decades

 "You can learn to ride a bike in about 10 hours of training," says Henry Mahncke, a neuroscientist and the CEO of BrainHQ's parent company, Posit Science.
 And even if you don't practice for the next 20 years, he says, you [will] still have "a bike-riding brain."

 BrainHQ's speed-training exercise has users watch a computer screen.
 At some point, a car or a truck flashes in the center and a road sign shows up on the periphery.
-The challenge is to recall whether the image was a car or a truck and then to click on the area where the road sign appeared.
+The challenge is to identify the correct vehicle, and remember where the road sign appeared.
+As the game progresses, the vehicles become harder to tell apart, and distractions start to pop up in the periphery.

 "If you had all day to look at that, anyone could figure it out," Mahncke says.
 "But it doesn't give you all day.
 It shows the image on the screen to you very quickly and then it goes away."